mozilla-services/screenshots/server/views-docs.md

 ## Views

-This documents the structure-in-progress for handling views in PageShot, and with isomorphic React rendering generally.
+This documents the structure-in-progress for handling views in Page Shot, and with isomorphic React rendering generally.

 ### Goals